 • Outside booth design firm

+The key is to hold meetings where every stakeholder attends; granted, it’s not realistic that somebody from the C-Suite attends every meeting but a proxy should be present whenever possible.
+After all, one of the important goals is to ensure the plan is thorough, on message, and timely for the entire organization.
 To properly plan you will need to create a planning document.
 The advantage of a planning document is that you ensure visibility and alignment across an organization.
 To be visible, try to share it using Google Office or Microsoft Office 365 / Sharepoint.
 You can even give key stakeholders view-only access and guard editorial rights among a small group of marketing and communications staff.
 Even if somebody makes an unauthorized change, most online documents make it easy to review and roll back any unapproved edits.
+Your international trade show plan should be organized in a way that shows the functional sections similar to these below:

 • Trade show PR strategy